pbldmngz/simple_code_ideas/README.md

 # random_projects
-> This is just a lot of stuff Ill be creating to improve myself or to lose time instead os studiying for my 3 exams dated tomorrow.
+> This is just a lot of stuff Ill be creating to improve myself or to lose time instead of studiying for my 3 exams dated tomorrow.

 ## Index
 1. Useful calculator (instead of using eval, I created the function) with interface.